 You can stimulate gag reflex by using sterile tongue depressors.
 You should not go too far into your throat as it may cause injury.

-Oxytocin is a neuropeptide produced by hypothalamus that regulates feeding.
+Oxytocin is a neuropeptide produced by hypothalamus that regulates feel good feeling.
 It has been proved that peripheral administration of Oxytocin suppresses food intake and weight gain by activating vagal nerve fibers and thereby ameliorates obesity.

 Serotonin intake can increase vagal activity, mediated by serotonin receptors.
 You can take dietary supplements to increase your serotonin levels.